techguy682/V1EngineeringInc-Docs/docs/mpcnc/Pbase.md

 ## Lock The Legs
 ![!Hardware needded](https://www.v1engineering.com/wp-content/uploads/2020/06/leglock1-scaled.jpg){: width="400"}

-* You will need four sets of the M5 screws and Locknuts.
+* You will need four sets of the M5 screws and locknuts.
 * It is best to pre-thread all the locknuts before assembly.
-This will loosen them and prevent mangaling of the printed parts.
+This will loosen them and prevent mangling of the printed parts.

 ![!Snugged up Lock](https://www.v1engineering.com/wp-content/uploads/2020/06/leglock2-scaled.jpg){: width="400"}

-* Snug up all four leg locks.
+* Snug up all four Leg Locks.
-* Snug, is just that, 1/4 turn past the screw and nut seating into the part.
+* Snug is just that, 1/4 turn past the screw and nut seating into the part.
 Just tight enough to make the corner have some resistance if you try to take it off the leg.
-* All clamping parts have a gap. ***Do not clamp it hard enough to close the gap***!
+* All clamping parts have a gap. ***Do not clamp it hard enough to close the gap!***

 ![!Assemble](https://www.v1engineering.com/wp-content/uploads/2020/06/base-bottom-scaled.jpg){: width="400"}